OsamaAlmamri/OsamaAlmamri/README.md

 - 💻  working as freelancer web Developer.
-- 💻   I have more than 3 years of experience in the web development field .
+- 💻   I have more than 5 years of experience in the web development field .
-- 💻   So far, it has operated more than 15 sites and systems.
+- 💻   So far, I has operated more than 15 sites and systems.